breimanntools/aaanalysis/docs/source/index/tables_template.rst

 Overview Table
 --------------
-All tables from the AAanalysis documentation are given here in chronological order of the project history.
+All tables from the AAanalysis documentation are listed here, in chronological order based on the project history.

 .. _0_mapper:

-Protein benchmark datasets
+Protein Benchmark Datasets
 --------------------------
 Three types of benchmark datasets are provided:

-- Residue prediction (AA): Datasets used to predict residue (amino acid) specific properties.
+- Residue prediction (AA): Datasets used to predict specific properties of amino acid residues.
-- Domain prediction (DOM): Dataset used to predict domain specific properties.
+- Domain prediction (DOM): Datasets used to predict specific properties of domains.
-- Sequence prediction (SEQ): Datasets used to predict sequence specific properties.
+- Sequence prediction (SEQ): Datasets used to predict specific properties of sequences.

-The classification of each dataset is indicated as first part of their name followed by an abbreviation for the specific dataset (e.g., 'AA_LDR', 'DOM_GSEC', 'SEQ_AMYLO').
-For some datasets, an additional version of it is provided for positive-unlabeled (PU) learning containing only positive (1) and unlabeled (2) data samples, as indicated by *dataset_name_PU* (e.g., 'DOM_GSEC_PU').
+Datasets are named beginning with a classification (e.g., 'AA_LDR', 'DOM_GSEC', 'SEQ_AMYLO').
+Some datasets have an additional version for positive-unlabeled (PU) learning containing only positive (1) and unlabeled (2) data samples, as indicated by appending '_PU' to the dataset name (e.g., 'DOM_GSEC_PU').

 .. _1_overview_benchmarks:

-Amino acid scale datasets
+Amino Acid Scale Datasets
 -------------------------
-Different amino acid scale datasets are provided
+Various amino acid scale datasets are provided.

 .. _2_overview_scales: